oxguy3/patreon-api/README.md

 All requests are based on the domain https://api.patreon.com.
 Requests can be GET or POST (usually POST).
 POST requests generally take JSON data and require the header "Content-type: application/json" to avoid a 500 error.

+## Methods

-## /login (POST)
+### /login (POST)

-Method for initiating a logged in user session.
+Method for iniating a user session.
 Also retrieves a lot of information about the logged in user.
 In addition to returning a JSON object with information about the user, the server also responds with a Set-Cookie header that sets a cookie named "session_id" to a unique session ID on the domain "patreon.com".
 This cookie appears to expire a month later by default.

-### Body
+#### Body
 ```
 {
   data: {